Round two of the fight over Lansdowne Park Rally at City Hall this morning

 Menard is hoping OSEG, the city and the community can reach an agreement on the local programming at the park.

-OSEG says by taking control, more people would attend all kinds of established and new events at Lansdowne Park.
+OSEG says by taking control, more people would attend established and new events at Lansdowne Park.

-A rally will be held this morning at Ottawa City Hall, timed just before a vote at the city’s finance and economic development committee.
+A rally was held Tuesday morning at Ottawa City Hall, timed just before a vote at the city’s finance and economic development committee.